grifft709/Cloud-Physical-Network-Configuration/README.md

 # Cloud-Physical-Nertwork-Configuration
 This repository contains diagrams and scripts for configuring a physical and cloud network.
-For more detail refer to the README.

-The files in this repository were used to configure the network depicted below.

 ## Automated ELK Stack Deployment